rluu/pricechartingtool/doc/README.txt

   - Python 3.1
   - Qt 4.7.4
   - PyQt 4.8.5
-  - pyswisseph 1.76
+  - pyswisseph 1.77
-      (Uses Swiss Ephemeris version 1.76.00, which was released Aug.
-4, 2009)
+      (Uses Swiss Ephemeris version 1.77.00, which was released Jan.
+26, 2010)
   - pytz 2010h
       (Modified version of this release that is compatible with Python 3)